Slowik131/Prediction-of-stock-prices-LSTM-and-NLP/README.md

 We used Jupyter Notebook as well as Google Collab to work together and see what changes have been made.

 ## Conclusion
-As we can see from accuracy scores, sentiment definitely has impact on predicting stock prices trends, however not in every case.
+As we can see below from accuracy scores, sentiment definitely has impact on predicting stock prices trends, however not in every case.
 Depending on the company, the sentiment can be a very good feature for predicting future trends

 ### Apple
 Without sentiment